Joe-Brookes-Code-Institute/The-New-Game-Diffculty-Database/README.md

 gunicorn: WSGI HTTP server for running Django in production.
 Pillow: Python Imaging Library, used for image processing.
 python-dotenv: Reads key-value pairs from a .env file and sets them as environment variables.
-rawgpy: Python wrapper for the RAWG Video Games Database API.
 sqlparse: SQL parsing and formatting library.
 whitenoise: Allows serving of static files.